 My Bourbon Gold vanilla offers cocoa and gourmet notes.
 Each batch is the result of a long refining process according to David Vanille's specifications.

 The price of my Bourbon vanilla selections will always be higher than the market.
 The reason?
-My maturing process takes on average 6 months longer than the average nowadays.
-The result?
-An exceptional vanilla with an intoxicating amplitude as soon as you open your bag
+My maturing process takes an average of 6 months longer than the average nowadays.
+The result? an exceptional vanilla with an intoxicating amplitude as soon as you open your bag